mikamautnerrohde/researchproject/rp-project-manual.md

 42|1176|28 weeks

 Once the proposal has been approved, it will not be possible to change the EC rewarded to the student upon succesful completion of the project.
-#### Contact person for student questions
+#### Be contact for student questions
 The supervisor is the go-to person for the student, for any question related to performing the research project.
-During the research project, the supervisor should be available to discuss problems within a reasonable timeframe.
+During the research project, the supervisor should be available to discuss problems within a reasonable time frame.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
-####  Helps with learning techniques, understanding relevant concepts.
+####  Help with learning
-The daily supervisor guides the student and provides constructive feedback on his or her performance.
+The daily supervisor guides the student and provides constructive feedback on his or her performance, whether it mastering techniques or understanding key concepts .
 This feedback is important to improve skills and knowledge of the student, but also to foster an overall academic attitude.
 #### Provides feedback on overall performance and promotes scientific attitude.
 #### Joins midterm evaluation, together with student.
 #### Provides feedback on the draft version of the research report.